angus-robertson/aemo/README.md

 # Introduction to energy markets and the National Electricity Market (NEM)

-This repository contains all the supporting data, analysis and visualisations for the **"Introduction to Energy Markets and the National Electricity Market"** presentation.
+This repository contains all the supporting data, analysis and visualisations for the **Introduction to Energy Markets and the National Electricity Market** presentation.
 The materials are intended to provide a comprehensive overview of energy market fundamentals, market operations, and key insights into the Australian National Electricity Market (NEM).

 ## Getting started